Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

 Choose one of the following options:

-4.8a  Install GRUB for legacy (MBR) booting
+4.8a  Install GRUB for legacy (BIOS) booting

     # apt install --yes grub-pc